Objection Handling 101: Your Guide to Overcoming 40+ Sales Objections

 If your prospect is telling you that what you’re offering won’t give them the Return on Investment they’re looking for, you need to show them exactly how it will.
 A case study of a similar business seeing ROI from your solution is the best way to counter this.

-Don’t make the mistake of just repeating key features—they heard you the first time, and saying it again won’t convince them the ROI is there.
+Don’t make the mistake of just repeating key product features—they heard you the first time, and saying it again won’t convince them the ROI is there.
 You need to figure out how your prospect’s company is making money, and give them a concrete example of how your service, product, or solution will make them more—or save them more money than what they’ll spend on you in the process.
 Having your value proposition clear in your mind will help you think in terms of benefits, not features.

 8. “Another option is cheaper.”